 The Simple Kitchen Cookbook has more than 80 quick and easy recipes with a full-sized photo for every recipe.
 Inside The Simple Kitchen, there are eight chapters and each chapter has at least 10 tested-to-perfection recipes that are tried and true favorites.
 There are also tons of kitchen tricks and techniques sprinkled throughout.
 The dish I’m featuring today is called “Down-Home Pot Roast with Carrots and Potatoes” (found on page 13).

-This roast is exquisite!
+This roast is fantastic!
 Fall-apart-tender meat, perfectly cooked and seasoned veggies, and a delicious flavorful gravy that is the perfect complement and finishing touch.

 This recipe has a bit of prep work to it (such as preparing and cutting the meat), but trust me, the 20 minutes you’ll spend is well worth it.